abajwa-hw/security-workshops/Setup-ranger-23.md

 ---------

-- Under 'Custom ranger-admin-site', no changes are needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in this case, you will need to add:
+- Under 'Custom ranger-admin-site', no changes are needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in which case, you will need to add:
   - ranger.ldap.base.dn=dc=hortonworks,dc=com
   - ranger.ldap.bind.dn=uid=admin,cn=users,cn=accounts,dc=hortonworks,dc=com
   - ranger.ldap.bind.password=hortonworks